haoctopus/molobot/README.md

 **【Contact us】**

-Please contact us if you have any questions about installation and using molohub.
+Please contact us if you have any questions about installation and using molobot.
 We will respond as soon as we see the feedback.

 Email: octopus201806@gmail.com